 About the Foreign Trade Administration at the Ministry of Economy

 The Israeli Foreign Trade Administration at the Ministry of Economy, is responsible for managing and directing the international trade policy of the State of Israel.
-The main fields of activity include activities for the promotion of trade and export, initiating and maintaining trade agreements for the improvement of Israel’s trade conditions, attracting and encouraging foreign investments and creating strategic cooperation with foreign companies.
+The main fields of activity include promoting trade and export, initiating and maintaining trade agreements for the improvement of Israel’s trade conditions, attracting and encouraging foreign investments and creating strategic cooperation with foreign companies.
 Together with the activity in Israel, the Administration operates a network of economic representatives who constitute the operational arm of the Ministry in markets around the world.

-- Assisting the Israeli industry in deepening the activity in existing markets, and penetrating new markets.
+- Assist the Israeli industry in deepening activity in existing markets and penetrating new markets

-- Accompanying and supporting the individual exporter in the marketing activity abroad.
+- Accompany and support the individual exporter in marketing activity abroad

-- Initiating and applying international trade agreements and maintaining existing agreements.
+- Initiate and apply international trade agreements and maintain existing agreements

-- Improving the image of the Israeli industry and economy.
+- Improve the image of the Israeli industry and economy